 These type of lamps are often named “Fazzoletto” lamps.
 The Italian word for handkerchief.
 The Fazzoletto vase is a design by Fulvio Bianconi (1948 – 2016) for Venini.
 This pendant lamp has more similarities with a petticoat than a handkerchief.

-This pendant lamp has the remnants of an old generic Murano label inside the canopy, used by many companies in Venice during the 1950s and 1960s.
+This Murano petticoat pendant lamp has the remnants of an old generic Murano label inside the canopy.
+It was used by many companies on the Venice island during the 50s and 60s.

 Attributed to Kalmar Franken, but probably sold by the maker of these lamps that Kalmar ordered in Murano.
 A label of Kalmar is missing, but every part of this lamp has exactly the same parts as the Kalmar lamps.
 All the glass for the Kalmar lamps originates from Murano.
 Many lamps were made by AV Mazzega, maybe also this one.